 Today, turtles continue to evolve and adapt to their environments, whether it be on land or in water.
 Scientists are still uncovering many of the extraordinary capabilities of these ancient reptiles.
 Understanding the evolutionary changes in turtle movement is crucial in comprehending the unique behaviors and abilities of these fascinating creatures.

-More to Explore: Do Turtles Cry?
+More to Explore: Are Box Turtles Good Pets?

 The Importance of Understanding Turtle Behavior for Conservation Efforts